 Can I meet with a Gallatin adviser before I transfer?
 I want to make sure the courses I am currently taking are relevant to my intended concentration.

-Because advisers at Gallatin must prioritize meeting with currently enrolled Gallatin students, it is not possible for all prospective transfer students to meet with a Gallatin adviser before matriculation.
-We encourage you to reach out to your current adviser and to discuss your plans to transfer.
-We also encourage you to review the Gallatin degree requirements carefully so you can plan your schedule accordingly.
-If you then have additional questions, Gallatin's transfer student adviser, Joshua Shirkey, is available to meet with prospective transfer students on Fridays during the fall semester from 10am to 12pm in the Academic Resource Center (18 Washington Place, G101).
+Because advisers at Gallatin must prioritize meeting with current Gallatin students, it is not possible for all prospective transfer students to meet with a Gallatin adviser before matriculation.
+We encourage you to discuss your plans to transfer an adviser in your current school.
+If you have attended a Gallatin info session and studied the information on the Gallatin website, and then still have additional questions, Gallatin's transfer student adviser, Joshua Shirkey, holds walk-in hours for prospective transfer students on Fridays (during the academic year) from 10:00 to 12:00 in the Academic Resource Center, 18 Washington Place.
+Be aware that transfer applications are reviewed by NYU's Office of Admissions; Gallatin advisers do not participate in admission decisions.

 Because each student has a unique financial situation, all questions regarding Financial Aid should be addressed to the Financial Aid Office.

 There is no easy answer to this question, but there are a few steps you can take so that you can get a better sense of whether what you want to study is feasible.
 First, look over the Gallatin degree requirements and figure out what requirements you have already fulfilled.
-Then begin drafting what your next 6 (if you are a sophomore transfer) or 4 (if you are a junior transfer) semesters at NYU might look like.
+Then begin drafting what your next several semesters at NYU might look like.
 Keep your remaining degree requirements in mind as you research the courses you would like to take at Gallatin and at the other schools within NYU.
-What pre-requisites do you need in order to be eligible to enroll in the upper level courses that you desire?
-When are these pre-requisites offered?
+Are the kinds of courses you want to take offered at NYU?
+Do you have enough semesters remaining to reach the level you want?
+What prerequisites do you need?
 If you plan to study abroad, when will this fit into your plan of study?
-Is doing an internship important to you?
-If so, when will you have time to incorporate an internship into your schedule?
-If you are planning to apply to graduate school after you complete your B.A., what kind of coursework or experience do you need in order to be a competitive applicant?
+Will you incorporate an internship into your schedule?
 These are just some of the questions you should be asking yourself as you map out your trajectory as a Gallatin student.

 As an LS student, you may be in the unique position of knowing that you want to transfer to Gallatin as early as the first semester of your first year.
-You should definitely stay in close contact with your LS adviser and make sure that he or she knows of your plans to transfer to Gallatin.
-The information below will help you to understand how your LS Core Curriculum will fulfill some of the requirements that you will have as a Gallatin student.
+Stay in regular contact with your LS adviser and make sure that he or she knows of your plans to transfer to Gallatin.
+The information below will help you to understand how your LS Core courses will fulfill some of the Gallatin degree requirements.

 Undergraduate Core Requirement